 Meta Titles and Descriptions

 You have control over this title and what it says so it is imperative that you optimize these titles to stand out.
+It’s important to use the main keywords your content is about on the page and that you are targeting.

 Meta descriptions or page descriptions are another HTML attribute that provides a summary of a page or posts content (second red box above).